 Personalized tours are a wonderful way to get the most out of your museum visit.
 The CMA is a great place for group trips and is fully accessible.

 The CMA incorporates an approach called Visual Thinking Strategies, an inquiry-based method of discussing art, in all of its tours.
-The goal is to encourage you to observe art for yourself and to create a comfortable space for a casual, informative conversation of the work’s significance.
+With VTS, rather than simply being told about a work of art, you explore it as a group.
+You form ideas about the piece naturally, informed by what you see in the artwork while also building on the interpretations of your peers.
 Tour guides help facilitate this fun way to explore the exhibitions and galleries.

 Arrival Time: Please arrange for your group to arrive fifteen minutes before your scheduled program.

 Late Arrival: Flat tire?
 Bad weather?
 Sick child?
 Please call us if you know that you are running late!
 We will make every effort to accommodate you or to reschedule the program.
 Remember that tours are tightly scheduled.
 Groups that fail to arrive within fifteen minutes of the scheduled time without prior approval will forfeit their reservation.
 No exceptions.

 Group Size: A minimum of ten students (school groups) or adults (adult groups) constitute a group.